Maple24/GameWebsite/readme.txt

-Git is a powerful tool
+Git is a extremely powerful tool
+Git is my favorate one